Metro Vancouver’s largest Canada Day event usually happens downtown at and around Canada Place. The party includes concerts and loads of fun!

 On the Kids’ Zone Stage at Canada Place

-- 1:15 pm – School of Rock Vancouver (Senior House Band)
+- 1:25 pm – School of Rock Vancouver Junior House Band

 CANADA DAY BOAT PARTIES

 An exceptional way to enjoy Canada Day is out on the water on a party boat cruise.
 Vancouver Boat Parties offers popular nightclub-style Canada Day cruises for adults ages 19+.
-In 2025 there was the Canada Day Boat Party on Tuesday, July 1st, and the Canada Day Weekend Latin X Hip Hop Boat Party on Saturday, July 5th.
+In 2026, the Canada Day Boat Party returns on Wednesday, July 1st.
 See the vancouverboatparties.com website for full details.

 The Canada Day Fireworks

-In past years, pre-COVID-19, fireworks used to be launched starting at about 10:30 pm off a barge in Burrard Inlet a ways off Canada Place.
+In past years, pre-COVID-19, fireworks were launched from a barge in Burrard Inlet, a ways off Canada Place, starting at about 10:30 pm.
 The show typically lasted for about 20 minutes.
 The fireworks haven’t happened since 2019.
-In 2023 the event’s organizers announced that the fireworks have been permanently cancelled.
+In 2023 the event’s organizers announced that the fireworks had been permanently cancelled.

 OTHER FIREWORKS VENUES